ChrisHardie/civicrm-slack-notifications/README.md

 ## Known Issues

 * This is the author's first CiviCRM extension and probably contains errors or failures to adhere to best practices
+* Checkboxes on settings screen have extra bullet points in front of them, weird
 * The Slack messages could be improved to be more generally useful across CiviCRM use cases
 * The list of supported objects for notifications is hardcoded but should be dynamic
 * Configuration of the Slack message icon and name must be done in the Incoming Webhook settings